Published April 05, 2018

 The phase-down of the vast American military following World War II was reflected in the activities of the 2nd Bombardment Group.
 In May 1949, the wing transferred to Chatham Air Force Base, near Savannah, Ga.

-Two 2d Bomb Wing B-52Hs flew the first-ever around-the-world bombing mission on Aug.
+Two 2d Bomb Wing B-52Hs assigned to the 96th Bomb Squadron flew the first-ever around-the-world bombing mission on Aug.
 1, 1994.
 The trip took 47.2 hours, the longest jet flight ever - one more demonstration of the wing's ability to extend American military muscle anywhere in the world.

 The emblem of the 2d Bomb Wing reflects a proud heritage almost as old as American air power.
 In the shape of an Air Force shield, the emblem is divided at the top into five perpendicular stripes.
 The colors of the stripes -- black and primitive green -- are those that the wing bore as part of the Army Air Service during World War I. The three primitive green stripes represent the three major offensives in which the wing participated during that war: St. Mihiel, Lorraine and Meuse-Argonne.
 The white fleur de lis at the top symbolizes France, the theater of operations for the wing's World War I achievements.
 The lower portion of the shield is in Air Force golden yellow, charged with four aerial bombs in ultramarine blue, not only representing the original four combatant squadrons assigned during World War I, but also suggesting the unit's present mission as a heavy bombardment wing of Air Combat Command.